awsdocs/amazon-efs-user-guide/doc_source/whatisefs.md

  Amazon EFS also allows you to control access to your file systems through Portable Operating System Interface \(POSIX\) permissions\.
 For more information, see [Security](security-considerations.md)\.

-You can enable encryption when creating an Amazon EFS file system\.
+Amazon EFS supports two forms of encryption for file systems, encryption in transit and encryption at rest\.
+You can enable encryption at rest when creating an Amazon EFS file system\.
 If you do, all your data and metadata is encrypted\.
-For more information, see [Encrypting Data and Metadata at Rest in EFS](encryption.md)\.
+You can enable encryption in transit when you mount the file system\.
+For more information, see [Encrypting Data and Metadata in EFS](encryption.md)\.

 Amazon EFS is designed to provide the throughput, IOPS, and low latency needed for a broad range of workloads\.
 With Amazon EFS, throughput and IOPS scale as a file system grows, and file operations are delivered with consistent, low latencies\.
 For more information, see [Amazon EFS Performance](performance.md)\.